fogfish/typhoon/README.md

 ### Running Typhoon

 The easiest way to run a standalone instance is with the Docker container.
 The option is viable only if you've configured either [Docker Toolbox](https://www.docker.com/products/docker-toolbox) or [the Docker daemon](https://docs.docker.com/engine/reference/commandline/dockerd/).
-Use the latest [release version](https://github.com/zalando/typhoon/releases) instead of `x.y.z`:
+Use the latest [release version](https://github.com/zalando/typhoon/releases):

 ```
-docker run -it -p 8080:8080 registry.opensource.zalan.do/hunt/typhoon:x.y.z
+docker run -it -p 8080:8080 registry.opensource.zalan.do/hunt/typhoon:latest
 ```

 This A) starts a single Typhoon node as a Docker container and B) exposes services using the REST API on port 8080.
 By default it is bound to localhost IP address on Mac OS and Linux.
 If you're using a different platform, please check your Docker configuration.